nprapps/nprapps.github.com/_posts/2018-03-23-developer-job.markdown

 ## How to apply

 Does this sound like you?
 If so, we'd like to hear from you.
-Apply [now](https://recruiting.ultipro.com/NAT1011NATPR/JobBoard/af823b19-a43b-4cda-b6c2-c06508d84cf6/OpportunityDetail?opportunityId=91237b23-2bdc-4aa2-8b1f-28a7461dfdcf)! **All applications must include a resume, cover letter and Github profile to be considered.**
+[Apply now](https://recruiting.ultipro.com/NAT1011NATPR/JobBoard/af823b19-a43b-4cda-b6c2-c06508d84cf6/OpportunityDetail?opportunityId=8cd95bf6-4401-4a3d-bf33-c19acf77e2bd)! **All applications must include a resume, cover letter and Github profile to be considered.** (If sharing via GitHub is not an option for you, please provide us another way to evaluate your technical skills.
+This might entail sharing a side project or submitting a code sample in a different form.)